fahmahmood/CV/README.md

 ##Interests
-* Arts: I have an avid interest in Art History, particularly of the 20th Century, and have actively been involved in the promotion of young artists and art patronage.
+* Arts: I have an avid interest in Art History, particularly of the 20th Century, and have actively been involved in the promotion of young and emerging art.
-* Languages: English (Fluent), Arabic (Fluent), French(Professional), Portuguese (Professional), Spanish (Conversational).
+* Languages: can introduce you to new people and cultures.
+Through the years, I have built many relationships that would have not been possible without my language skills.
+I speak  English (fluently), Arabic (fluently), French(professionally), Portuguese (professionally), and Spanish (conversationally).

 ## Contact